 Our church year begins anew each year with the season of Advent.
-The seasons of Advent, Christmas and Epiphany are sometimes referred to as the Incarnation Cycle, running from late November or early December to around the second month of the calendar year.
-Advent marks the beginning of our church year.
-Advent focuses on preparing for the coming of Christ.
-Our liturgy takes a quieter turn, and we use an Advent Wreath in our churches and in our homes to mark the weeks.
+The seasons of Advent, Christmas and Epiphany are sometimes referred to as the Incarnation Cycle, run from late in November or early December to around the second month of the calendar year.

 Christmas celebrates the incarnation of God in the birth of Jesus.
 Christmas has the distinction of being both a day and a season.
 While the secular world starts celebrating Christmas weeks, if not months before December 25th, Christmas Day is actually the beginning of the Christmas Season!
 In the Christmas season, we celebrate our Emmanuel – which means “God with us.”
 Our Emmanuel is the love of God made visible and concrete, incarnate, revealing the extraordinary love that God has for all of God’s people.